dannygauntletai/papermastery-backend/README.md

   - Returns beginner, intermediate, and advanced level summaries
   - These summaries are generated during the background processing stage

+- `GET /api/v1/papers/{paper_id}/related`: Get related papers for a specific paper
+  - Returns a list of related papers with their metadata
+  - Uses the OpenAlex API to find papers that cite or are conceptually similar to the given paper

 ### Background Processing

 The API includes background processing for: